Enno-Wallet-Enno-Cash/security-public/README.md

 ## Threat Modeling

-Android and iOS Threat Model v1.1 and The Attack Tree has been released.
+Android and iOS Threat Model v1.1 and The Attack Tree have been released.
 Please check [here](/threat-model).

 ## Contact